 Once your items are received and processed, your invoice is emailed; your card is then charged and all you have to do is wait until your scheduled return. ihateironing sends out text messages before your collection and delivery which are useful to remind you they are booked and also to check the time is still convenient.
 I should note here, that collection and delivery is free but there is a £20 minimum spend… but you can get a tenner off ya first order… read on…

-Use the link above to get £10 off your first order and enter the code ellehgq (I will also get £10 credit, so we’ll both be winning).
+Use the link above [link removed July 2019] to get £10 off your first order and enter the code ellehgq (I will also get £10 credit, so we’ll both be winning).
 I don’t know about anyone else, but I always like to go off a recommendation so here I am sharing ihateironing with you.
 From my experience, I can’t fault the service and although it’s so first world, it is ever so handy.

 Plan and prep your meals